ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingTheOculusOVRCameraRig/README.md

 * Select the `OVRCameraRig` in the Hierarchy window.

 * In the Inspector, find its `Linked Alias Association Collection (Script)`  component.
 In here several Game Objects need to be specified.

   ![LinkedAliasAssociationCollection component of OVRCameraRig](assets/images/LinkedAliasAssociationCollectionComponent.PNG)

-* In the Hierarchy window, open the OVRCameraRig -> TrackingSpace.
+* In the Hierarchy window, open the `OVRCameraRig -> TrackingSpace`.
 Drag the following GameObjects from there to the specified fields in `Linked Alias Association Collection (Script)`

   * `TrackingSpace` to `Play Area`
   * `CenterEyeAnchor` to `Headset` and `Headset Camera`